nroh555/CrackDetection/README.md

 # CrackDetection
-Created a machine learning model using Pytorch that would detect cracks on road from on open source road dataset.
+Created a machine learning model using PyTorch that would detect cracks on road from on open source road dataset.
 The ML model would predict a masked model relative to the ground truth mask.

 Below is the public repository for the dataset